C. H. Wilcox

-Charles Herbert Wilcox Jr. (September 1, 1867 – February 3, 1948) was an American politician and journalist from Valdez, Alaska, who served in the Alaska House of Representatives from 1925 to 1927, representing the 3rd district as a Democrat in the 8th territorial legislature.
-During that time, he also served as the sixth speaker of the Alaska House of Representatives.
+Charles Herbert "C. H." Wilcox Jr. (September 1, 1867 – 1948) was an American politician and journalist from Valdez, Alaska, who served in the Alaska Territorial House of Representatives from 1925 to 1927, representing the 3rd electoral district as a Democrat in the 8th territorial legislature.
+He concurrently served as the sixth speaker of the Alaska Territorial House of Representatives.

-Early life and education
+Early life

 Wilcox was born in Danbury, Connecticut, on September 1, 1867.

 Career

-As a journalist, Wilcox worked as an editor for the Valdez Daily Prospector and the Valdez Miner.
-He was also a co-publisher of Cordova Weekly.
+As a journalist in the Territory of Alaska, Wilcox worked as an editor for Valdez Daily Prospector and Valdez Miner in Valdez.
+He was also a copublisher of Cordova Weekly and Daily Times in Cordova.

-Wilcox served a single term in the Alaska House of Representatives, representing the 3rd district from 1925 to 1927 as a Democrat in the 8th territorial legislature.
-He simultaneously served as the sixth speaker of the Alaska House of Representatives.
+As a politician, Wilcox served one term in the Alaska Territorial House of Representatives, representing the 3rd electoral district from 1925 to 1927 as a Democrat in the 8th territorial legislature.
+He simultaneously served one term as the sixth speaker of the Alaska Territorial House of Representatives.

-Outside of the Alaska Legislature, Wilcox served as a chief deputy U.S. Marshal, as well as deputy clerk of the court for Valdez and Anchorage.
+Outside of the Alaska Territorial Legislature, Wilcox served as a chief deputy U.S. Marshal and deputy court clerk for Valdez and Anchorage.

 Personal life and death

 Wilcox was married and had two children.
-He died in Valdez on February 3, 1948, and was interred in Valdez Memorial Cemetery.
+He died in 1948.